Megalodon Campaign Backdoored 5,561 GitHub Repositories via Poisoned CI/CD Workflows

 Scale5,718 malicious commits pushed to 5,561 GitHub repositories

-TechniqueInjects GitHub Actions workflow files containing base64-encoded bash payloads; the payload runs inside the victim's CI/CD pipeline once a maintainer merges the commit, then can spread further
+TechniqueInjects GitHub Actions workflow files containing base64-encoded bash payloads; the payload runs inside the victim's CI/CD pipeline once a maintainer merges the commit

 DisguiseFour forged commit-author identities — build-bot, auto-ci, ci-bot, pipeline-bot — rotating through seven commit messages that mimic routine CI maintenance